ahrarbinaslam/Sentiment-Analysis-of-FIFA-World-Cup-2022-Tweets/README.md

 ## 🛠 Methods

-We employed the following NLP techniques to analyze the dataset:
+I employed the following NLP techniques to analyze the dataset:

 - **VADER Sentiment Analysis**: VADER (Valence Aware Dictionary and sEntiment Reasoner) was used to categorize tweets into positive, negative, or neutral sentiments.
 - **Word Clouds**: Word clouds were generated to visualize the most frequently mentioned words in tweets, revealing common topics and sentiments around the event.